 Compiled by Dr. Neil Gale, Ph.D.

 [1] Purgatory Swamp was flooded land between the Wabash and Embarras Rivers.
-It was difficult and dangerous to pass through any season of the year.
-The building of levees to confine the waters of these rivers successfully drained the prairie land leaving the land with very fertile soil.
+It was challenging and dangerous to pass through any season of the year.
+Building levees to confine these rivers' waters successfully drained the prairie land, leaving it with very fertile soil.

 ReplyDelete